FiratUsta/aura/commands.md

 ### `link-remove || lr`

 Removes a link with the given index in the list.
+A link index of `-1` can be used to remove all links.

 Usage: